-As our very excited 818 Agency content team gets ready to head out to ASD Market Week to create, distribute, and run social advertising campaigns for the largest B2B merchandise trade show/retail conference in the U.S., we figured it was time to share 12 bite-size things all trade show and conference execs need to know (hint: content marketing has become essential to trade show marketing, and social channels have now become indispensable B2B tools).
+Our 818 Agency content team created, distributed, and ran real-time social advertising campaigns for the largest B2B merchandise trade show/retail conference in the U.S. Now we’re sharing a dozen bite-sized tidbits all trade show and conference execs should consider.
+(Hint: content marketing has become essential to trade show marketing, and social channels have now become indispensable B2B tools.)

 Planning your next trade show?
 Here’s your cheat sheet: